ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 transport security features shared by these protocols.
 Finally, we distill the application and transport interfaces provided by the transport security protocols.

-Authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} as excluded from this survey.
+Authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} are excluded from this survey.
 TCP-AO adds authenticity protections to long-lived TCP connections, e.g., replay protection  with per-packet Message Authentication Codes.
-(This protocol obseletes TCP MD5 "signature" options specified in {{RFC2385}}.)
-One prime use case is for protecting BGP connections.
+(This protocol obsoletes TCP MD5 "signature" options specified in {{RFC2385}}.)
+One prime use case of TCP-AO is for protecting BGP connections.
 Similarly, AH adds per-datagram authenticity and adds similar replay protection.
 Despite these improvements, neither protocol see general use and lack critical properties important for emergent transport security protocols: confidentiality, privacy protections, and agility.
 Thus, we omit